-- 152. Our general policy on the publication of information about providers can be found in 'Regulatory advice 21: Publication of information'.31 - 153.
+- 150. Our general policy on the publication of information about providers can be found in Regulatory advice 21: Publication of information.37 - 151.
 The information we would normally expect to publish includes: - a.
-Any decision to register a provider. - b.
-Any decision to refuse registration for a provider, including the reasons for that decision. - 154.
-For more information about publication matters, please refer to regulatory advice 21.
+Any decision to register a provider - b.
+Any decision to refuse registration for a provider, including the reasons for that decision. - 152.
+We will also normally consider publishing the report of any assessment of quality or standards undertaken for a provider relating to a decision about registration for that provider.

-See www.officeforstudents.org.uk/publications/regulatory-advice-21-publication-of-information/.
+36 See: www.officeforstudents.org.uk/publications/regulatory-advice-21-publication-of-information/.